cfarkas/SARS-CoV-2-freebayes/README.md

 ## IV) Nucleotide diversity and Tajima's D test calculation per geographical region
 To estimate nucleotide diversity (π) and Tajima's D test, we will employ vcftools program version from Julien Y. Dutheil (accepting --haploid flag) (https://github.com/jydu/vcftools).
 We will download with wget FASTA genomes from each continent submitted to GISAID until August 03, 2020 and we will execute from scratch variant calling analysis including the vcftools analysis.
-An exellent explanation of Tajima's D test can be found here: https://www.youtube.com/watch?v=wiyay4YMq2A .
+An excellent explanation of Tajima's D test can be found here: https://www.youtube.com/watch?v=wiyay4YMq2A .

 The whole analysis from scratch can be done in a folder (i.e. diversity), as follows: